afterpartyai/bittensor-conversation-genome-project/README.md

 cd cgp-subnet
 ```

-## Quickstart Configuration
+## Quickstart -- Configuration

-Now that you've seen the process execute, let's configure your instance and run the tests that verify everything is setup properly.
+Let's configure your instance and run the tests that verify everything is setup properly.

-First duplicate the dotenv file:
+You'll need to duplicate the dotenv file to setup your own configuration:

 ```console
 cp example.env .env
 ```

-Use your editor to add your settings.
-You will need a Weights and Biases key, ChatGPT key and a Bittensor hotkey.
+Use your editor to add your Api keys for Weights and Biases and OpenAI.

 If you're on a Linux box, the nano editor is usually the easiest: